Selkirk College, Attn: Leesa Dean

 - As a professional writer, her fiction, non-fiction, poetry and interviews have been published widely in Canadian magazines, journals, and on the web.

-- Has designed and taught a variety of Creative Writing courses to youth and adults over the past three years.
+- Has designed and taught a variety of Creative Writing courses to youth and adults over the past ten years, including for ex-prisoners and people suffering from extreme poverty.

 Outside of Work